 Data preparation:

-For data preparation we divided our dataset into two parts training and validation with 60% and 40% respectively.
-The training and validation setss don’t have any overlap sample.
+For data preparation we divided our dataset into two parts, training and validation datasets with 60% and 40% respectively.
+The training and validation datasets don’t have any overlap sample.
 For the predictor: “average monthly work hours”, it range from 100 to 300 it is very different from other predictors if we use this predictor directly it will dominate other predictors since other predictors’ value range from 0 to 1 or from 1 to 7(number of project).
 And in here we used min-max normalization to deal with average monthly working hours and convert the range from 100 to 300 to 0 to 1.
 After we normalized our dataset we worked on selecting the important features.
 For that we calculated the importance of each features by using Boruta feature importance package.
 The importance visual plots are showed in Figure - 2.
 In this section I am going to explain the working of Boruta Package.
 Its working is as follows:-

 The First step involves adding randomness to the given data set by creating shuffled copies of all features.
 Shuffled copies are also known as shadow features.